vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 </ul>

 [**Fee level calculations**](https://github.com/vegaprotocol/specs/blob/master/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md#example-for-fee-setting-mechanism): Read more on how the fee levels are calculated based on liquidity providers' proposed fee levels.

+#### Equity-like share
+Besides the amount they've committed, how much a provider receives in fees is also dependent on when they began to commit liquidity on the market.
+The amount is adjusted to provide a greater share of the pool to the liquidity providers that committed earlier in a market's lifetime.
+In effect, liquidity providers who commit to a market early benefit from helping to grow the market.

+[Equity-like share calculations](https://github.com/vegaprotocol/specs/blob/main/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md#calculating-liquidity-provider-equity-like-share): See the variables that go into calculating equity-like share.

 </p>
 </details>